 Contacts are a great way to subtly correct most refractive errors.
-Archima Major, OD, and her team at Eye Innovations in Philadelphia and Drexel Hill, Pennsylvania, offer a large variety of contact lenses to suit any individual, including specialty contact lenses for keratoconus or other serious eye problems.
+Archima Major, OD, and her team at Eye Innovations in Drexel Hill, Pennsylvania, offer a large variety of contact lenses to suit any individual, including specialty contact lenses for keratoconus or other serious eye problems.
 Call the office to learn how contacts can improve your vision.

 It varies by individual, but many optometrists fit children with contacts at around age 10-12.
 You can discuss your child's habits and maturity level with the Eye Innovations team so they can make customized recommendations.

 If you're an adult who's simply ready for a change from glasses, or you'd like contacts to alternate with your regular eyeglasses, there's no time like the present to start wearing contact lenses.
 The Eye Innovations team offers a wide range of contact lens options to suit the needs of virtually anyone.